Zahorack/Shared-projects/MultiController/README.md

           RISING to trigger when the pin goes from low to high, FALLING for when the pin goes from high to low.
 ```
+Be carefull with interrupts and buttons, there are some risk moments.
+One button pushing can provide multiple events, for this you have to add capacitor, like i used in my scheme.
+When button is not pushed down, circuit is open and connected to input, nice antenna effect.
+There is one solution with internal/external PULL UP / PULL DOWN resistors.

 ### Communication protocol
 When comes to data sending you need to specify order, start or end of your data frame, and idealy some data check value.